6 Best WordPress Web Hosting Services of 2021

 Optimized WordPress Web Hosting with VPS Technology www.bluehost.com is another popular choice for WordPress.
 In fact, WordPress.org itself recommends Bluehost as a top choice, although we personally feel the above are better.
-Their shared hosting plans (starting at $2.95 per month) work well with WordPress, but we would recommend their optimized WordPress plans which start at $19.99/mo.
-Yes, pricing is much higher, but it offers far better performance and reliability than the standard shared plans and is recommended for serious bloggers or midsize WordPress sites.
-Regardless of which one, Bluehost uses a customized cPanel styled to fit their branding and has 1 click WordPress auto-installs via Mojo Marketplace.
+Their shared hosting plans (starting at $2.95 per month) work well with WordPress, but we would recommend their optimized WordPress plans which start at $19.99 per month.
+It's a significantly more costly plan, but it offers far better performance and reliability than the standard shared plans and is recommended for serious bloggers or midsize WordPress sites.
+Regardless of which one, Bluehost uses a customized cPanel styled to fit their branding and has 1 click WordPress auto-installs via Mojo Marketplace… Read our full review

 - Well-known web host